Wildflower (Billie Eilish song): Commercial performance

-In the US, "Wildflower" debuted on the Billboard Hot 100 at number 17 as a non-single track on June 1, 2024.
-Due to consistent streaming numbers, it slowly climbed the charts again months later, then was released as the third single on February 28, 2025.
-With a chart run of 72 weeks, it became her longest-charting song ever on the Billboard Hot 100, surpassing "Birds of a Feather"'s 67 weeks and also the female solo song with most weeks on the Hot 100 chart in history, surpassing SZA's "Snooze" (70 weeks).
-"Wildflower" has spent over a year on all Billboards Rock and Alternative lists, so far it has spent 72 weeks on the following rankings: Hot Rock & Alternative Songs, Hot Rock Songs, Hot Alternative Songs, Rock Streaming Songs and Alternative Streaming Songs charts.
+In the United States, "Wildflower" debuted at number 17 on the Billboard Hot 100 as a non-single track on June 1, 2024.
+Due to consistent streaming numbers, it slowly climbed the charts again months later, then was released as Hit Me Hard and Softs fourth single on March 4, 2025.
+With a chart run of 72 weeks, it became Eilish's longest-charting song on the Billboard Hot 100, surpassing "Birds of a Feathers 67 weeks.
+It became the longest-charting female solo song in the chart's history, surpassing SZA's "Snooze" (70 weeks).
+"Wildflower" has also spent over a year on Billboards Hot Rock & Alternative Songs, Hot Rock Songs, Hot Alternative Songs, Rock Streaming Songs, and Alternative Streaming Songs charts.

-In the United Kingdom, "Wildflower" debuted at number fifty on the UK Singles Chart for the week ending date July 31, 2024.
-The song entered the top ten at number seven during its 17th week on the chart for the week ending November 20, 2024 and had a chart run of 43 weeks.

-In Australia, the song debuted and peaked at 14 and stayed on the chart for 45 weeks.
-In New Zealand, "Wildflower" had a chart run of 55 weeks, where it debuted and peaked at number 11.

-"Wildflower" received a quadruple platinum certification in the United States, Canada and Australia, triple platinum in New Zealand, and platinum the United Kingdom.
+In the United Kingdom, "Wildflower" entered at number 50 on the UK Singles Chart dated July 31, 2024.
+It peaked at number seven during its 17th week on the chart, dated November 20, 2024, and had a chart run of 47 weeks.
+In Australia, it reached number 14 on the ARIA Singles Chart with a run of 45 weeks.
+It charted for 55 weeks on the Official New Zealand Music Chart, where it peaked at number 11.
+"Wildflower" received a quintuple platinum certification in Australia and Canada, quadruple platinum in the United States, New Zealand, and Portugal and double platinum the United Kingdom.

+On streaming platforms, "Wildflower" was the ninth most-streamed song globally on Apple Music in 2025, jumping 50 positions from its 2024 placement.
+On Spotify, "Wildflower" was the tenth most-streamed song worldwide.